 Watauga is a medium-sized city located in the state of Texas.
 With a population of 24,602 people and four constituent neighborhoods, Watauga is the 118th largest community in Texas.

 Watauga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Watauga is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Watauga who work in office and administrative support (17.26%), sales jobs (12.17%), and food service (7.47%).

 Also of interest is that Watauga has more people living here who work in computers and math than 95% of the places in the US.

 Watauga is an extremely ethnically-diverse city.
 The people who call Watauga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watauga residents report their race to be White, followed by Asian.
 Watauga also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.66% of the city’s residents.
-Important ancestries of people in Watauga include Irish, German, English, Italian, and French.
+People of Hispanic or Latino origin account for 19.62% of the city’s residents.
+Important ancestries of people in Watauga include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Watauga is English.
 Other important languages spoken here include Spanish and Vietnamese.